haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 <a class="prompt prompt-question">Besides the target complex, what is the closest structure to our nanobody sequence?
 How close are the two sequences in terms of sequence identity?</a>

-Taking the nanobody structure from the target PDB (7X2M) would not be very realistic, as the nanobody is already bound to the antigen.
+Using the nanobody structure directly from the target PDB (7X2M) would not be very realistic, as the nanobody is already bound to the antigen.
 In a real-case scenario you would be forced to model the nanobody structure from scratch.

 A possible way to do this is to use AlphaFold2.
 You can run your AlphaFold modelling from [Colabfold](https://github.com/sokrypton/ColabFold){:target="_blank"}.